groovy-tutorial/groovy-tutorial/manuscript/09/09_00_Introduction.md

 [^wp]: See: [Wikipedia: Inheritance (object-oriented programming)](https://en.wikipedia.org/wiki/Inheritance_%28object-oriented_programming%29#Subclasses_and_superclasses)

 ## The Shapes demo
 Throughout this section I'll build up an example library for working with two-dimensional shapes.
-You'll see these in each of the following chapters under the __The shapes demo__ sub-heading and a full listing is available [as an appendix](#chshapesdemo).
+You'll see this in chapters with the __The shapes demo__ prefix and a full listing is available [as an appendix](#chshapesdemo).

 As the Shapes demo source code is laid out as a larger project and divided into packages, you won't be able to run it via `groovyConsole`.